contiv/vpp/docs/MANUAL_INSTALL.md

 ```
 **Note:** The CIDR specified with the flag `--pod-network-cidr` is used by
 kube-proxy, and it **must match** the `PodSubnetCIDR` parameter in the
-`IPAMConfig` section in the Contiv-vpp config map in its deployment file
+`IPAMConfig` section in the Contiv-vpp config map in Contiv-vpp's deployment
-([contiv-vpp.yaml](../k8s/contiv-vpp.yaml)).
-Pods in the host
+file ([contiv-vpp.yaml](../k8s/contiv-vpp.yaml)).
+Pods in the host network
-network namespace are special case; they share interfaces and their IP
+namespace are special case; they share interfaces and their IP addresses
-addresses with the host.
-For services with backends running on the host
+with the host.
+For services with backends running on the hostit is therefore
-it is therefore required to select their IP address from the `PodSubnetCIDR`
+required to select their IP address from the `PodSubnetCIDR` for proxying to
-for proxying to work properly.
+work properly.

 Also note that `kubeadm init` will autodetect the network interface to advertise
 the master on as the interface with the default gateway.
 If you want to use a